Mark 16

 [13] And they, having gone, told it to the rest; neither did they believe them.

-“He was manifested in another form.”
-Q: We believe that the Lord Jesus rose in the flesh, and the same body that was in the tomb rose back to life; what does this verse mean by saying that the Lord Jesus appeared in another form to these two?
-A: In this place, when it talks about the form of the Lord, it talks about the heavenly form that appeared.
-The disciples had never seen this before, which is why they could not recognize the heavenly form; it was just a blessing for them to see the heavenly form.
-The resurrection is entirely different than here; the resurrection goes back in humanly form, but in this place, the Lord Jesus, when He appeared to these two, He used the heavenly form; that was a blessing for them.
-Think about a cocoon: in the same way the heavenly form covers the flesh, the heavenly form just covers the outside of the fleshly body of the Lord; the flesh of the Lord never disappears.
-When we all go there to heaven, we will all see His flesh because He is the only One who will have flesh among humans.
+Comments Mark 16:12-13 “He was manifested in another form.”
+Q: We believe that the Lord Jesus rose in the flesh and that the same body that lay in the tomb came back to life.
+What does this verse mean when it says that the Lord Jesus appeared to these two in another form?
+A: In this place, when it speaks of the form of the Lord Jesus, it refers to the heavenly form that appeared.
+These disciples had never seen this heavenly form before, so they could not recognize the Lord Jesus’ heavenly form.
+This appearance was just a blessing for them to see the Lord Jesus in His heavenly form.
+However, the resurrected form is completely different from the heavenly form; through the resurrection, the Lord Jesus’ body returns to human form.
+But in this place, the Lord Jesus appeared to these two in His heavenly form, which was a blessing for them.
+Think about a cocoon.
+In the same way, the heavenly form covers the flesh; the heavenly form just covers the outside of the fleshly body of the Lord Jesus, but the flesh of the Lord Jesus never disappears.
+When we all go to heaven, we will all see Him in His flesh, because He is the only One who will have the flesh of this earth among humans.

-No other human can keep the human body.
-The things the Lord created will never disappear; the beloved Son of God already has the flesh in Him.
-All humans will be destroyed, but only One left, which is the Lord Jesus Himself; because the Lord loves humans, He won’t let all humans disappear.
-Elijah, Moses, and others that the Bible mentions as being caught up in heaven are different; their flesh body was transformed to be heavenly bodies, but no flesh of this earth was left; when they transformed, their human body had been destroyed, and the heavenly body replaced their human body.
-Because the flesh cannot be there in heaven, but when the Lord Jesus has risen, His spirit and soul returned to the flesh body to be completely human alive again, so there will be only One human in the flesh left in the whole universe: the Lord Jesus.
+No other human can keep the earthly human body, except the Lord Jesus.
+The things the Lord created will never disappear; the beloved Son of God already has the flesh of the earth in Him.
+All humans will be destroyed, except for one, who is the Lord Jesus Himself.
+Because the Lord loves humans, He won’t let all humans disappear.
+Enoch, Elijah, and others mentioned in the Bible as being caught up to heaven are different: their flesh bodies were transformed into heavenly bodies, but no flesh of this earth was left; when they transformed, their human bodies were destroyed, and their heavenly bodies replaced them.
+Because the flesh cannot be there, in heaven, but when the Lord Jesus has risen, His Spirit and Soul returned in the flesh body to be a complete human alive again; so there will be only one human in the flesh left in the whole universe: the Lord Jesus.
 The Lord Jesus’ body can be there in heaven because the Lord never sinned in human flesh, unlike the others who sinned.
-A sinful body cannot be in heaven; only the Lord Jesus’ body can since He never sinned.
+A sinful body cannot be in heaven; only the Lord Jesus’ body can, since He never sinned.

 [14] And afterward, He was manifested to the eleven as they were reclining; and He upbraided their unbelief and hardness of heart, because they believed not those having seen Him arisen from the dead.